نوع مقاله : مقاله پژوهشی

 نویسندگان English

-The findings of this study reveal that in certain circumstances, the holder of the right of rescission may reclaim the actual property from a third party without having formally and explicitly exercised such right; a situation that conflicts with principles of ownership stability, protection of bona fide third party, and public trust in the official registration system.
-This study, employing an analytical-descriptive methodology and drawing upon jurisprudential, legal, and comparative foundations, ultimately proposes three remedial mechanisms:First, mandating actual and formal exercise of rescission by the transferor as a prerequisite for restitution; Second, compensating bona fide third parties in cases where the property is restored (to the original owner); and Third, enhancing informational transparency and implementing warning systems in the transaction registration process.
+The findings of this study reveal that in certain circumstances, the holder of the right of rescission may reclaim the actual property from a third party without having officially and explicitly exercised such right; a situation that conflicts with principles of ownership stability, protection of bona fide third party, and public trust in the official registration system.
+This study, employing an analytical-descriptive methodology and drawing upon jurisprudential, legal, and comparative foundations, ultimately proposes three remedial mechanisms: First, mandating actual and formal exercise of rescission by the transferee as a prerequisite for recovery; Second, compensating bona fide third parties in cases where the property is restored; and Third, enhancing informational transparency and implementing warning systems in the transaction registration process.
+These reforms can safeguard the rights of the rescission holder while ensuring a balanced protection of interests and legal security for all other stakeholders.

 کلیدواژهها English